 Phone: +382 33 424 383

-Welcome to 4th Mediterranean Gem and Jewellery Conference in Montenegro May 18-20th 2018 with post-conference tour to Kotor and Dubrovnik (Croatia)
+Welcome to 4th Mediterranean Gemmological and Jewellery Conference in Montenegro May 18-20th.

 Fourth Mediterranean Gemmological and Jewellery conference will take place at Budva, Montenegro on May 18-20, 2018.
-The major theme of MGJ Conference 2018 in Montenegro will be “Gems and Diamonds in 21st Century” and 8 speakers will cover this topic.
-Thomas Hainschwang (GGTL, Lichtenstein), Philip Martineau (De Beers, UK), Martin P. Steinbach (MPS, Germany), Branko Deljanin (CGL-GRS, Canada), Gail Brett Lavine (NAJA, USA), Roman Serov (Octonus, Finland, MSU, Russia), Bear Wiliams (Stone Group Lab, USA) and Yaakov Almor (M direct-Business, Israel).
+The major theme of MGJ Conference 2018 in Montenegro will be “Gems and Diamonds in 21st Century” and 10 speakers will cover this topic.
+Thomas Hainschwang (GGTL, Lichtenstein), Philip Martineau (De Beers, UK), Martin P. Steinbach (MPS, Germany), Branko Deljanin (CGL-GRS, Canada), Menahem Sevdermish (Gemewizard, Israel), Guy Borenstein (Gemewizard, Israel), Gail Brett Lavine (NAJA, USA), Roman Serov (Octonus, Finland, MSU, Russia), Bear Williams (Stone Group Lab, USA) and Yaakov Almor (M direct-Business, Israel).
 Gemologists, appraisers and dealers will also be offered hands-on experience at three workshops.

 About Montenegro – The Pearl of the Mediterranean